Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 The final version of the implementation splits the four for loops into two kernels as previously discussed.
 The final optimization performed in this version of the implementation is with regards to the storage of intermediate result z2 and z1 shown in Figure 2.

-Because the loops in `farrow_kernel2.cpp` are accessed sequentially, and the memory banks support reading and writing in the same clock cycle, the same memory bank can be used to store both intermediate results z2 and z1 as long as a different pointer address is used.
+The loops in `farrow_kernel2.cpp` run sequentially.
+Memory banks support simultaneous read and write per clock cycle.
+Store both results in the same memory bank.
+Use different pointer addresses to store `z2` and `z1` within the shared bank.

-Once those changes are implemented into design files in the `farrow_final/aie` folder, repeat the previously mentioned steps to characterize the design.
-After running `make all`, the console should display:
+Implement the changes the `farrow_final/aie` design files.
+Repeat the earlier characterization steps to evaluate performance.
+Run `make all` and confirm the console displays the expected output:

 ```
 *** LOOP_II *** Tile: 24_1	minII: 3	beforeII: 16	afterII: 3	Line: 50	File: farrow_kernel2.cpp